BasioMeusPuga/twitchy/README.md

 What you get with the script:
 * Moderately severe meme support.
+* Background monitoring of selected offline channel.
+Shiny notifications if/when they come online.
 * Tracking of most watched channels.
 * Sync your followed accounts to a local sqlite database that does not judge you.
 * Really fast bash multi-threading using nothing but &.
 (Kappa)